-Since the "Theory of change" approach explains how a given intervention, or set of interventions, is expected to lead to specific development change drawing on a causal linkage based on available evidence, CERP has translated the field information into the desired activities, outputs, outputs, outcomes and impacts of the project and highlighted the current situations and dynamics including their incentives for change towards expected results.
+The "Theory of change" approach explains how a given intervention, or set of interventions, is expected to lead to specific development change, drawing on a causal linkage based on available evidence.
+It includes an understanding of the desired activities, inputs, outputs, outcomes and impacts of the project as well as the current situations and dynamics including their incentives for change.